ready to get your songs mixed?let's get to work!

 Avoid using compressed file formats such as mp3, m4a, or wma as they provide lower quality audio and often cause synchronization issues.

 The best way to make sure that I can start mixing your tracks right away is having all files named in an easily readable and sortable manner.
-They should have a suffix denoting the instrument or part, and, in case of multiple mics on one source, denote what separates them from similar tracks.
+They should have a prefix denoting the instrument or part, and, in case of multiple mics on one source, a suffix to denote what separates them from similar tracks.
 Skip the song name unless sending several songs worth of tracks - if so, add it as a suffix after the instrument and track name.
 Don't worry about using underscores as spacers, I don't have any issue with spaces in track names.

 GTR E lead guitar verse SM57.wav